 Style is where the Tinder shines, and it rightfully receives a top score here.
-This is one of the best looking the hippest bags of the bunch, which is why we awarded it our Top Pick for Style.
+This model is one of the best looking the hippest bags of the bunch.
 Swipe right!

 What we especially like is its minimalist look: no extra external pockets, no extra straps, and one single color fabric throughout the entire construction, with just a few faux leather flares, rather than many different swatches.
 Its refined look is a throwback to a simpler time.
 If style is your most important feature, then look no farther.

-This contender is best used as an everyday backpack that can carry a laptop.
+This contender is best as an everyday backpack that can carry a laptop.
 It is far more of a backpack than a laptop backpack.
 It's a great option for just wearing to school or around town but doesn't offer much organization or protection as an everyday commuter for those that require a little more organization.

 This price is on the lower end of the scale, as many of the laptop backpacks we tested are over the $100 mark.
 We feel that this is a fair price for all the attention you will receive with the stylish pack.